 While asking 1,500 online student respondents in 2019, it was found that top reasons why students enrolled in online classes were the affordability of the course, the reputation of the school/program, and how a program helps to acquire a degree in the fastest way possible.

-The demand for e-learning platforms has immensely increased during the Covid-19.
+The demand for e-learning apps and platforms has immensely increased during the Covid-19.
 As teaching and learning are digitizing, opportunities for growth only increase at an accelerated pace:

 - From the middle of March to the middle of April, the searches for online educational activities have increased by over 100% globally, according to the Google trends.